AVEVA/CONNECT-data-services-developer-docs/content/communities/communities.md

 Both tenants are sharing only one of their data streams within the community (callouts **A** and **B**).
 A data steward with sharing privileges on the stream must explicitly share it into a community that they have read access to.

 All data streams shared within the community can be viewed by any community member (callout **4**).
-Within a community, users with community administration privileges can invite and manage which users within their tenant can participate in the community and view shared data.
+Within a community, community administrators privileges can invite and manage which users within their tenant can participate in the community and view shared data.

 ## Community features and benefits